ibm-cloud-docs/cephaas/enable-fusion-services.md

 8. Click **Save** to enable Fusion services, or click **Cancel** to close the side panel without making changes.

+After you save, the enablement process begins.
+This process typically takes 5 to 10 minutes to complete.

+## What to expect during enablement
+{: #enablement-process}

-After you save, Fusion services are enabled for the cluster.
+While Fusion services are being enabled for your cluster:

+- The process runs in the background and may take 5 to 10 minutes.
+- You may see temporary errors in the UI during this time.
+- Quota update operations may fail temporarily.
+- These conditions are expected and should resolve automatically once enablement completes.

+If errors persist after 10 minutes, wait a few minutes and retry your operation.
+For persistent issues, see [Getting help and support](/docs/cephaas?topic=cephaas-getting-help-and-support).

 ## Next steps
 {: #enable-fusion-services-next}